rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.8.0.txt

 java client
 -----------
 bug fixes
+- fix a race condition when closing channels which could lead to the same channel being closed twice.
 - MulticastMain could calculate negative rates, due to integer wrapping.
-- fix a race condition when closing channels.
 - be consistent about naming conventions.

 enhancements
-- Java client is now available via Maven.
+- Java client is now available via Maven Central.
 - redesign the ConnectionFactory to be more idiomatic.
 - expose server properties in connection.start.
 - allow additional client properties to be set in connection.start_ok.